MicrosoftDocs/ai-builder/ai-builder-docs/change-prompt-output.md

 After you add the **Created text with GPT** action in a Power Automate flow, you can use all the JSON fields as dynamic values without adding complex logic to parse the response.

-> [!NOTE]
-> JSON support is available only for Power Automate.
-We're planning JSON support for Power Apps.

 The following example shows how you can process an invoice received by email using the prompt described in [Create a prompt with JSON output](#create-a-prompt-with-json-output) in this article.

 1. Create a flow with the trigger, **When a new email arrives**.